poelzi/suiup/README.md

 4. (Optional) restart your terminal if you made changes to your `PATH`.

 # Quick Start

+It's recommended to read the whole quick start to familiarize yourself with the commands.

 > [!TIP]
 > Pass the `--yes (-y)` flag to skip confirmation prompts, thus accepting to updating the default binary to the one you are installing.